ydataai/ydata-quality/README.md

 ```
 # Examples

-Here you can find walkthrough tutorials and examples to familarize with different modules of `ydata_quality`
+Here you can find walkthrough tutorials and examples to familiarize with different modules of `ydata_quality`

 - [Start Here for Quick and Overall Walkthrough](https://github.com/ydataai/ydata-quality/blob/master/tutorials/main.ipynb)